Sequoiadendron giganteum (Sierra Redwood)

 Description and Growing Information

-LandscapeUse as a specimen conifer where there is room to ascend and spread.
+LandscapeUse as a specimen conifer where there is room for it to ascend and spread.

 PropagationBy seed requiring no pre-treatment.